Govezhda

-Govezhda is a village in Georgi Damyanovo Municipality, Montana Province, north-western Bulgaria.
+Govezhda is a village in Georgi Damyanovo Municipality, Montana Province, Northwestern Bulgaria.

-The mountain village is located in the valley of the upper stream of the Ogosta River.
-It is located on the two sides of the Ogosta River, the 2 parts are connected by 2 concrete and 2 rope bridges.
-It was founded around 1660.
+The mountain village is located in the valley of the upper stream of the Ogosta river.
+It is located on the two sides of the river Ogosta, the 2 parts are connected by 2 concrete and 2 rope bridges.
+The modern village is thought to be found around 15-16th century, but the area has been populated long before by the Thracian tribes called "Triballi".

 History

-The remains of "Cherno gradishte" fortress are located 2.08 km southeast of the village center.
-It is a Thracian and antique fortress, built on a single elevation with very steep slopes dominating over the area, with very good visibility in all directions and visual connection with the other surrounding fortresses.
+The remains of "Cherno gradishte" (Black fortress) are located 2.08 km southeast of the village center.
+It is an antique Thracian and later Roman fortress, built on a single elevation with very steep slopes dominating over the area, with very good visibility in all directions and visual connection with the other surrounding fortresses.

 Many years ago in this mountainous area there were numerous flocks of sheep which were roaming freely near the river.
 The legend says that an old shepherd grazed his flock in the area.
 One day his dogs began to bark, which meant there was some danger or people approaching.
 These were foreigners.
 They stopped at the old man and presented themselves as Royal Roman messengers who walked around the growing Empire.
 One of them stared at the shepherd's leather bag from which a shiny stick appeared.
 He asked where it was from and the shepherd replied that he found it in the nearby river.
 They looked at it with amazement as it was pure gold.
 The shepherd said he has found many other smaller pieces of gold around the river.
 The Royal messengers hurried to tell their master that there was nuggets of pure gold in this area, bringing him the golden stick they found, and not long after that workers came.
 The rubbing of the grains started near the village of nowadays village of Govedzhda.
 The workers were Thracian men and women that were turned into slaves - they were forced to work separately.
 There was only one day in the year when all men and women were allowed to meet.
 This day was called "Svidnya" which continues to be celebrated even today by the locals.